AlexFreik/hashnode-blog/cl654agkq05ki0ynv3tp6bk3v.md

 1. Watch this great 2-h [Docker Tutorial for Beginners](https://youtu.be/fqMOX6JJhGo) from the FreeCodeCamp (optional).
 2. Install Docker Desktop for macOS and start `Docker`.
    You can check that everything is alright by executing `$ docker ps` command and not having errors.
-3. Create a Docker image.
+3. Create a `Dockerfile` in the folder with your Assembly code
-    - Create `Dockerfile` (doesn't matter where)
       ```Dockerfile
       # Dockerfile
       FROM ubuntu:latest